 No where are the tales more horrifying than those from sailors having returned from adventures across the vast oceans.
-Sailor’s yarns originated from tales they told each other to pass the time while doing the boring jobs on a seemingly endless voyage.
+Sailor’s yarns originated from tales they told each other, often about monsters of the sea, to pass the time while doing the boring jobs on a seemingly endless voyage.

 Origin of Sailor Yarns